dasmith/IsisWorld/README.md

 What is a problem "realm"?
 Consider the problem of *hailing a taxi*.
 You could represent and reason about this problem in several different ways.

- 1. **Temporally**: Wait for a cab.
+ 1. **Temporally**: Wait for a taxi.
 Maybe if you stay put, a taxi will drive by
- 2. **Spatially**:  Find a cab.
+ 2. **Spatially**:  Find a taxi.
 You must eliminate the distance between yourself and a taxi.
- 2. **Socially**: Call a cab.
+ 2. **Socially**: Call a taxi.
 Communicate your position to a distpatching agent and an available taxi will come to you.

 It is this resourcefulness---having many ways to solve a problem---that allows human problem solvers to flexibily adapt to many problem solving situations.
 A system that lacks these abilities is *brittle*.